DylanKane17/Writer-Diary-App/README.md

 # Writer-Diary-App
-Web applications that allows users to add diary-like entries for their writing projects
+Full-stack web app for writers to set word count goals, track progress, and add diary-like entries of their writing sessions.
+Implements a React frontend, Flask backend, and a Firebase Realtime database to store personalized data.

 > Still under active development!